Boston Town F.C.: History

-The club was established as Boston Football Club in 1963 by former officials of Boston United who were concerned that United's financial problems which had led it to resign from the Midland League would force it to fold.
-It joined the Lincolnshire League, winning it in its first season.
-It moved to the Central Alliance the following season, going on to win a second successive league title without losing a match.
-In 1966 it joined the Eastern Counties League.
-After finishing sixth in its first season, the club finished second from bottom in 1967–68, forcing it to seek re-election.
-However, as the club was on the northern edge of the league's geographical boundary, it resigned and instead joined the Midland League.
+The club was established as Boston Football Club in 1964 by former officials of Boston United who were concerned that United's financial problems which had led them to resign from the Midland League would force the club to fold.
+The new club joined the Lincolnshire League, winning the league in their first season.
+They moved to the Central Alliance the following season, going on to win a second successive league title without losing a match.
+In 1966 they joined the Eastern Counties League.
+After finishing sixth in their first season, the club finished second from bottom in 1967–68, forcing them to seek re-election.
+However, as the club was on the northern edge of the league's geographical boundary, they resigned and moved to the Midland League.